kuanyui/moe-theme.el/README.md

 ```

 ### Not supported the mode(s) you're using?
-The mode you're using has an ugly looking? `Moe-theme` doesn't support the mode you like?
+Can't bear a mode with an ugly looking? `moe-theme` doesn't support the mode you like?
 It's welcome to report wishlist or issue on github, I'll try to add related settings as soon as possible.
 Or of course, you can push request, too.

-## Known Bugs
+## Known Issues
-* When type characters with IM (e.g. fcitx), and run Emacs under terminal emulator (e.g. Konsole) with `moe-light-theme`; when you type words in IM, the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns normal).
+* When typing characters with IM (e.g. fcitx) under terminal emulator (e.g. Konsole) with `moe-light-theme`, the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns normal).
-* moe-light under GUI version's Emacs seems to have a wrong background color.
+* The background colors seems to be wrong under a GUI version's Emacs.
 ## License
 `moe-theme.el` (include images) is released under GPL v3.
 Copyleft is so cute!